 AWS IAM: Identity and Access Management

-IAM allows you to provide very granular access permissions to resources within the AWS infrastructure.
+AWS IAM allows you to provide very granular access permissions to resources within the AWS infrastructure.
 You should always provide access to resources within your AWS infrastructure adhering to the Principle of Least Privilege, and use Roles when possible.

 AWS WAF: Web Application Firewall

-WAF protects your web application from common web exploits that could compromise security, availability, and resource consumption of your AWS infrastructure.
+AWS WAF protects your web application from common web exploits that could compromise security, availability, and resource consumption of your AWS infrastructure.

 AWS Shield: Managed DDoS Protection

-Shield protects your web applications from DDoS attacks with an always-on detection and automatic handling of any potential DDoS attacks.
+AWS Shield protects your web applications from DDoS attacks with an always-on detection and automatic handling of any potential DDoS attacks.

-AWS Inspector: Automated Security Assessment
+Amazon Inspector: Automated Security Assessment

-Inspector is an automated security assessment service to help improve security and compliance of applications deployed on AWS cloud.
+Amazon Inspector is an automated security assessment service to help improve security and compliance of applications deployed on AWS cloud.

 AWS Trusted Advisor: Optimize Infrastructure

-Trusted Advisor helps you optimize your AWS environment by reducing cost, increasing performance, and improving security.
+AWS Trusted Advisor helps you optimize your AWS environment by reducing cost, increasing performance, and improving security.